 A South Carolina Child Injury Lawyer Can Help You Seek Justice

-If your child has been injured on someone else’s property and you think you may have a case for an attractive nuisance, the Law Office of Kenneth E. Berger is here for your family.
-We can help you seek compensation from the person responsible for your child’s injuries so that you can recover hospital costs, doctor visits, rehabilitation, long-term care, and more.
+If your child has been injured on someone else’s property and you think you may have a case for an attractive nuisance, the child injury lawyer team at the Law Office of Kenneth E. Berger is here for your family.
+We can help you seek compensation from the person responsible for your child’s injuries so that you can recover hospital costs, doctor's visits, rehabilitation, long-term care, and more.
 Our office is conveniently located in Columbia, and we proudly service all of South Carolina, including the Sumter, Florence, and Myrtle Beach areas.
 To arrange a consultation with a legal professional today, call us by phone, send an email via the contact link, or click the live chat box on this page right now.